grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

         Look at the **span attribute** `url.query`.
 It should show a value like `player=John`.
         </details>

-    - The _rolldice_ service is written in Java.
-The support team would like to know which version of Java is running.

-        From the resource attributes, can you find which version and build of Java are we running?
+    - What is the architecture of the node where the service is running?

       <details>
         <summary>See the answer</summary>

-        Look at the **resource attribute** `process.runtime.description`.
+        Look at the **resource attribute** `host.arch`.

-        It will show something like `Eclipse Adoptium OpenJDK 64-Bit Server VM 17.0.12+7` .
-(Eclipse Adoptium is a particular build of Java)
+        It should show `amd64`, which shows that this service is running on a 64-bit, x86 host.
       </details>

     - Which browser (User-Agent) made the request to the service?